 For a list of the regional public IP ranges advertised over the private paths (for a VCN with a service gateway), see Public IP Addresses for VCNs and the Oracle Services Network.

-Route filtering allows you to select the routes included in BGP advertisements to your on-premises network.
+Route filtering allows you to select what routes are included in BGP advertisements to your on-premises network.
 RFC 5291 provides more general information about route filtering and BGP advertisement of routes.

-Public virtual circuits over Fastconnect advertise routes according to the selected scope.
+Private virtual circuits do not support route filtering.
+Public virtual circuits over FastConnect advertise routes according to the selected route filtering settings which define the scope of the shared routes.
 The options are:

-- Regional - Advertises all available public routes for this VCN's region to the on premises network.
+- Regional - Advertises only available public routes for this virtual circuit's region to your on premises network.

-- Market - Advertises all available public routes for this VCN's region and other regions in the same part of the world to the on-premises network.
+- Market - Advertises available public routes for this virtual circuit's region and routes for other regions in the same part of the world to your on-premises network.
 This is the default setting.
-The regions available in a market are grouped into tables in FastConnect Public Peering Advertised Routes.
+The regions available in each of the four markets are shown in tables and on a map in the FastConnect Public Peering Advertised Routes article.

-- Global - Advertises all available public routes for all regions of the Oracle cloud to the on-premises network.
+- Global - Advertises available public routes for all regions in all markets of the Oracle cloud to your on-premises network.

-- Oracle Services Network - Advertises only public routes used to access Oracle Services Network (OSN) resources to the on-premises network.
+- Oracle Services Network - Advertises only public routes used to access Oracle Services Network (OSN) resources to your on-premises network.